drewdeponte/tagalong/README.md

            { tag: 'another_tag', :used => false, :number_of_references => 42 }
          ]

+### List taggables that have a tag

+You can aquire an array of taggable objects that have a given tag using the `taggables_with` method on the Tagger object as follows:

+    @user.taggables_with('some_tag')
+    # => [Taggable Object, Taggable Object] (in this case Taggable Objects would be Contacts)

 ## Contributing

+If you are interested in contributing code please follow the process below and please include tests.
+Also, please fill out issues if you have discovered a bug or simply want to request a feature on our GitHub issues page.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)